Best ways to actually remember exercises

 Location, Location, Location

 I once asked a friend why she had photo of a middle-aged man on her bathroom mirror.
-Turns out her dentist had her do it to remember to floss each day.
+Turns out her dentist gave her his picture to remember to floss each day.
 Hilarious, yet effective.

 Whilst I haven't adopted quite the same strategy, I sometimes suggest patients try something similar.
 For example: